U.S. lawmakers to travel to Europe over N.Ireland worries-Guardian | Politics

 A team of U.S. Congress members will travel to London and other capitals as concerns grow in Washington about the tensions caused by Britain's post-Brexit stand-off with the European Union over Northern Ireland, the Guardian newspaper said.

 Senior British politicians want to overhaul the agreement on trade between Northern Ireland and the United Kingdom that they signed up to in order to get Brexit done.
 They have warned they might have to take unilateral action.
 European Commission vice-president Maros Sefcovic said on Thursday that the possibility of Britain acting unilaterally was "of serious concern" and any move to scrap the agreement would be "unacceptable".
-(Writing by William Schomberg; editing by William James)
+(Writing by William Schomberg; editing by William James and Chizu Nomiyama)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)